crussella0129/The-Golden-Curve/README.md

 This repo solves and visualizes a single mathematical equation three ways: pure Rust, pure Python with Manim, and Rust doing the math while Python (via PyO3) handles the visualization.
 Same problem, three toolchains, side by side.

-It's a Rosetta Stone, a math exploration, and a structured set of exercises.
+It's a Rosetta Stone between Rust and Python, a math exploration, and a structured set of exercises.
 The finished code is here.
 The instructions below are for rebuilding it yourself — with enough explanation that you understand *why* each piece works, not just *what* it does.

 ---